- What we collect

 - Processing and describing our collections

-The National Library of Australia's special collections include rare books and journals, pictures, photographs, maps, sheet music, oral history recordings, manuscript papers, ephemera and more.
+The National Library of Australia's special collections include rare books and journals, pictures, photographs, maps, sheet music, oral history recordings, manuscript papers, ephemera and Asian collections.
 There is important information you need to know when accessing our special collections.

 When submitting a request for material, please provide as much information as possible for example, box, series, folder number, issue / sheet number or date range.
 This information can be found in the item's catalogue record or use a guide or index that is available in the Special Collections Reading Room.